pandoc-ext/fonts-and-alignment/docs/output.md

 This font is extra extra large.
 :::

-## Inline Font Sizing Scale
+## Font Sizing in Bracketed Spans

-Nine sizing hooks are provided to scale text elements relative to the document's base font size.
+The filter provides nine predefined sizing hooks that allow text within Bracketed Spans to be scaled relative to the document's base font size.

   ------------------------------------------------------------------------------
   Size           Syntax                             Output